nexoedge/nexoedge/docs/user-doc/source/intro.rst

 Data Integrity
 ++++++++++++++

-Nexoedge protects data integrity using file-/object-level and chunk-level checksums.
+Nexoedge protects data integrity using file-level and chunk-level checksums.
 Checksum verification can be enabled for data access operations.

 Automated Recovery